hands (2)

 Monday, January 20, 2014

 A woman, long blue shirt carefully tied over striped skirt, sits in a red chair.
 She leans a little to her right, our left, elbow on the arm of chair.
 Her hands are folded.
 Cézanne’s way of painting faces means that you can look at them or not.
 Everything has surfaces and depths.
 Much of the meaning of the figure is not in the face.
 The folded hands are important and beautiful.
-Between the forefingers and thumbs are a green that relates them to [...] more
+Between the forefingers and thumbs are a green that relates [...] more